Kyligence/kylin-tpch/README.md

 Target:

-1. Deploy Kylin4 on Ec2 with Spark Standalone mode
+1. Deploy Kylin4 on Ec2 with Spark Standalone mode.

-2. Removed the dependency of hadoop and start quickly
+2. Removed the dependency of hadoop and start quickly.

+3. Support to scale worker nodes for Spark standalone Cluster quickly and conveniently.

+4. Enhance performance for query in using  `Local Cache + Soft Affinity` feature (Experimental Feature), please check the [details](https://mp.weixin.qq.com/s/jEPvWJwSClQcMLPm64s4fQ).

+5. Support to monitor cluster status with prometheus server.

-3. Create a Kylin4 cluster on aws in 10 minutes
+6. Create a Kylin4 cluster on aws in 10 minutes.

 ## Prerequisite